Simple Huckleberry Cobbler – Old Fashioned Recipe

 Instructions

-• In a large bowl combine the flour, sugar, salt and baking powder, and whisk till well combined.
+• In a medium bowl combine the flour, sugar, salt and baking powder, and whisk till well combined.

 • To your flour mixture add the milk and melted butter.
 Wisk just till all the ingredients are well incorporated.

-• Pour the cobbler batter over the berries in the baking dish.
+• Pour the cobbler batter over the berries in the baking dish, and shake a bit so the batter goes down between the berries.

-• Cooling Time: Allow the cobbler to cool for at least 10 minutes before serving.
-This helps the juices thicken and prevents the cobbler from falling apart.
+Let your cobbler to cool for 5-10 minutes before serving.
+(This helps the juices thicken and prevents the cobbler from falling apart.)

-• Serve warm with a scoop of vanilla ice cream or a dollop of whipped cream 🙂
+• Serve warm with a scoop of vanilla ice cream on top or a dollop of whipped cream 🙂

 Notes